 NATO and the European Union

 The EU and NATO co-operate to help prevent and resolve crises and armed conflicts within and outside of Europe.
 To date, co-operation between the two organisations has taken place based on the Berlin Plus (2003) agreements.
 The agreements allow the EU access to NATO’s collective resources and capabilities to be used in EU-led operations in certain cases.
 NATO allows the EU to use resources that NATO itself is not using at the moment and that can be recalled quickly if needed.
-The EU and NATO’s first practical co-operation framework was called “Berlin Plus”, within which the operation CONCORDIA (March-December 2003) in Macedonia was carried out.
+The EU and NATO’s first practical co-operation framework was called “Berlin Plus”, within which the operation CONCORDIA (March-December 2003) in North Macedonia was carried out.

 Estonia supports initiatives that help to intensify EU-NATO co-operation on both the political and operative levels.
 Good examples are co-operation in relation to the EU’s civil missions in Kosovo and Afghanistan, as well as co-operation in the fight against piracy near the Horn of Africa (the EU naval operation ATALANTA, the long-term NATO operation Ocean Shield, co-operation within the framework of the African Union Mission in Somalia).